unaizorrilla/lemoncode/02-language/Readme.md

 ## Challenges

-Review the [Readme](./challenges/Readme.md) to see the instructions to run/test mandatory exercises
+Review the [Readme](./challenges/Readme.md) to see the instructions to run/test challenges.